nowshinarony/Data-Engeering-Brazil-Ecommerce/README.md

 ## Implementing the Snowflake Schema using PostGreSQL
 - First I created a new database named BrazilEcommerceStar
-- Then, I created the tables from the SnowflakeSchemaTable.sql script
+- Then, I created the tables from the [SnowflakeSchemaTable.sql](SnowflakeSchemaTables.sql) script
-- Afterwards, I implemented a python script (ETLforSnowflakeSchema.py) to load data from previous database (brazilEcommerce), transform some data, then load into the new database tables (BrazilEcommerceStar)
+- Afterwards, I wrote a python script [ETLforSnowflakeSchema.py](ETLforSnowflakeSchema.py) to load data from previous database (brazilEcommerce), transform some data, then load into the new database tables (BrazilEcommerceStar)

 ### Running the python script
 To run the script I first created a virtual environment using my terminal and the following commands: